Scotland Legends Myths, and Real People

 You can visit the sites of those historic battles, and still experience the haunting feelings of sadness that linger there.
 You can visit the homes of these legendary people, which for the most part still exist, furniture and all, and you can see the beds they slept in, the gardens in which they strolled, and the streets they walked and get a real sense of the people they were.

-You will be impressed by the reverence with which the Scots hold
+You will be impressed by the reverence with which the Scots hold their history.

 The wonder of Scotland is that it is the source of inspiration for all these legendary characters, but just what makes Scotland and the Scottish people so intriguing?
 Perhaps it has to do with the geographical location of this windswept country so far north, isolated...where they became so distinct.
 The contrasting climate too must have had some effect; endless summer nights when the sun hardly ever seems to set at all, followed by the equally endless dark (and cold) winters.
 Scotland is a land of contrasts, never static, always changing, yet in some ways just as it has been since pre-history.